What a Carve Up! (film): Production

 Filming took place at Twickenham starting 3 April 1961.
 It was the ninth film from Regal Films.

 Production manager John Goodman recalled they were asked to make suggestions for the title.
 "So everything came in from 'There's no Ghoul like an Old Ghoul' and 'Ghoul's step in' and 'The Singing Ghoul' and God knows what!
 Eventually it came out as What a Carve Up!"

+Although George Woodbridge plays Valerie Taylor's father, he was in fact five years younger than her.

 Reception

-When the film was released in London Kinematograph Weekly declared " So far it hasn't hit the jack pot. but it’s hardly a West End solo feature.
-Suburban and provincial “ ninepennies ” will go for it all right."
+When the film was released in London Kinematograph Weekly declared " So far it hasn't hit the jack pot. but it's hardly a West End solo feature.
+Suburban and provincial 'ninepennies' will go for it all right."
 Later in the year the same magazine said the film "proved popular with the industrial masses."